This lektor-based system is my Nth iteration at a personal blog over almost 20 years.

 Second, I'm realizing that a lot of idiot voices on the Internet just get credence because they're there, and loud, and consistently saying stuff.
 People are remarking more often that my generation is the last generation to remember a time before The Internet.
 One of the implications of this is that my deep wiring is calibrated towards a time of information (and bandwidth) scarcity.
 Back then, it was important to minimize the noise, and be fastidious and deliberate in your output.
 Why would you clutter up the global information network with your meaningless drivel?
 Nowadays, we live in a world of information diabetes, and attention (and reader time) is the thing that is scarce.
 In this inverse context, things like authority and brand are the crucial things, because people don't have time to carefully filter and assess the firehose of information they have to choose from.
 In this case, the recency effect and basic brand recognition are the dominant tactics for winning influence and delivering your ideas to the world.

 Third, I'm realizing that I need an outlet for my thoughts, and I am ready for feedback on a number of topics.
 My Evernote is now chock-full of half-baked writings and ideas, and if I don't start getting them out there, I will not be forced to polish and finish them, and I will never get external feedback to help evolve them further.
-Perfect is the enemy of the good here, because good can iterate and evolve.
+Perfect is the enemy of the good here, because good gets iterated and can evolve.

 So, I will start once again, and try to make a point about blogging regularly, and being OK with pieces being a work-in-progress.
-I will mostly be blogging about a few major areas, with sub-points that cover the "top of mind" topics for me.
-As of the second half of 2016, these include:
+I will mostly be blogging about a few major areas, with sub-points that cover the "top of mind" topics for me, circa second half of 2016: